ec-builds/enterprise-homelab/projects/network-security/wireguard-vpn.md

 ## Goal

-Provide secure remote access to the home network without exposing internal services to the Internet.
+Provide secure remote access to the home network without exposing internal services directly to the Internet.

+The current implementation uses WireGuard on the ASUS RT-AX5400.
+The target architecture will migrate WireGuard to OPNsense to centralize VPN management and provide more granular control over remote access through firewall policies and network segmentation.

-## Configuration
+## Current Configuration

 - Platform: ASUS RT-AX5400
 - VPN: WireGuard
 - VPN subnet: *Sanitized*
 - Peers: Personal devices only
+- Traffic routing: Full tunnel

 ## Architecture